Perspective | A Commerce nominee’s formerly enslaved ancestors ran a taxi service where the department is now headquartered

 After the Civil War, James Wormley capitalized on civil rights laws enacted during Reconstruction to open his hotel.
 For a brief period, Black Americans could vote, seek public office, acquire the land of former enslavers, seek their own employment and use public accommodations.

-Then, in 1876, Democrat and Republican representatives began meeting at the Wormley hotel to negotiate an end to the disputed Tilden-Hayes presidential election.
+Then, in 1876, Democratic and Republican representatives began meeting at the Wormley hotel to negotiate an end to the disputed Tilden-Hayes presidential election.
 The deal they struck, known as the “Wormley Compromise,” called for an end to Reconstruction.

 After James Wormley’s death, his eldest son took over management of the hotel.
 But a climate of economic uncertainty and resurgence of racial hostilities in the post-Reconstruction era made it impossible for Wormley to get financing for much-needed renovations.